jckantor/TCLab/README.rst

 Hardware setup
 --------------

-1. Plug the Arduino (UNO or Leonardo) with the lab attached into your computer via the USB connection.
-Plug the DC adapter into the wall.
+1. Plug a compatible Arduino device (UNO, Leonardo, NHduino) with the lab attached into your computer via the USB connection.
+Plug the DC power adapter into the wall.

 2. (optional) Install Arduino Drivers